bytedeco/javacv/README.md

   libraryDependencies += "org.bytedeco" % "javacv" % "0.9"
 ```

-Additionally, we need to either set the `platform.dependency` property to something like `android-arm`, or set the `platform.dependencies` one to `true` to get all the binaries for Linux, Mac OS X, and Windows.
+Additionally, we need to either set the `platform.dependency` system property to something like `android-arm`, or set the `platform.dependencies` one to `true` to get all the binaries for Linux, Mac OS X, and Windows.